apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/ServiceLevelAuth.md

 If access control list is not defined for a service, the value of `security.service.authorization.default.acl` is applied.
 If `security.service.authorization.default.acl` is not defined, `*` is applied.

-* Blocked Access Control ListsIn some cases, it is required to specify blocked access control list for a service.
+### Blocked Access Control Lists

+In some cases, it is required to specify blocked access control list for a service.
 This specifies the list of users and groups who are not authorized to access the service.
 The format of the blocked access control list is same as that of access control list.
 The blocked access control list can be specified via `$HADOOP_CONF_DIR/hadoop-policy.xml`.
 The property name is derived by suffixing with ".blocked".

-    Example: The property name of blocked access control list for `security.client.protocol.acl>> will be <<<security.client.protocol.acl.blocked`
+Example: The property name of blocked access control list for `security.client.protocol.acl` will be `security.client.protocol.acl.blocked`

 For a service, it is possible to specify both an access control list and a blocked control list.
 A user is authorized to access the service if the user is in the access control and not in the blocked access control list.

 If blocked access control list is not defined for a service, the value of `security.service.authorization.default.acl.blocked` is applied.
 If `security.service.authorization.default.acl.blocked` is not defined, empty blocked access control list is applied.

+### Access Control using Lists of IP Addresses, Host Names and IP Ranges

+Access to a service can be controlled based on the ip address of the client accessing the service.
+It is possible to restrict access to a service from a set of machines by specifying a list of ip addresses, host names and ip ranges.
+The property name for each service is derived from the corresponding acl's property name.
+If the property name of acl is security.client.protocol.acl, property name for the hosts list will be security.client.protocol.hosts.

+If hosts list is not defined for a service, the value of `security.service.authorization.default.hosts` is applied.
+If `security.service.authorization.default.hosts` is not defined, `*` is applied.

+It is possible to specify a blocked list of hosts.
+Only those machines which are in the hosts list, but not in the blocked hosts list will be granted access to the service.
+The property name is derived by suffixing with ".blocked".

+Example: The property name of blocked hosts list for `security.client.protocol.hosts` will be `security.client.protocol.hosts.blocked`

+If blocked hosts list is not defined for a service, the value of `security.service.authorization.default.hosts.blocked` is applied.
+If `security.service.authorization.default.hosts.blocked` is not defined, empty blocked hosts list is applied.

 ### Refreshing Service Level Authorization Configuration